Blog – CIPAA Malaysia Case Studies

 Adjudication Under CIPAA Act 2012 Malaysia

-The Construction Industry Payment and Adjudication Act (CIPAA) was enacted by the government of Malaysia in 2012.
-It came into effect in April 2014.
-The Act aims at providing cost-effective,...
+The Construction Industry Payment and Adjudication Act (CIPAA) was enacted by the government of Malaysia in 2012 and came into effect in April 2014.
+The CIPAA Act aims to provide...

 ||